rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 );
 {{< /highlight >}}

-That's it for implementing pagination with GraphQL in React.
-In the following, you can try out further arguments for your list fields (issues and reactions) on your own.
-Therefore, check the "Docs" sidebar in GraphiQL to find out about the arguments that you can pass to these list fields.
-There are arguments that are generic and used for every list (e.g. first, last) but also arguments that are specific for a list (e.g. states).
-After all, these arguments should again show you how fine-grained you can be on every level of your GraphQL query.
+Now you've implemented pagination with GraphQL in React.
+For practice, try more arguments for your issues and reactions list fields on your own.
+Check the "Docs" sidebar in GraphiQL to find out about arguments you can pass tolist fields.
+Some arguments are generic, but have arguments that are specific for to lists.
+These arguments should show you how finely-tuned requests can be with a GraphQL query.

 ### Exercises:

-* explore further arguments, generic or specific for the type, on the `issues` and `reactions` list fields
+* Explore further arguments, generic or specific for the type, on the `issues` and `reactions` list fields
-  * think about ways to beautify the updating mechanism of deeply nested state objects and {{% a_blank "contribute your thoughts to it" "https://github.com/rwieruch/react-graphql-github-apollo/pull/14" %}}
+  * Think about ways to beautify the updating mechanism of deeply nested state objects and {{% a_blank "contribute your thoughts to it" "https://github.com/rwieruch/react-graphql-github-apollo/pull/14" %}}

 {{% chapter_header "React GraphQL Mutation" "react-graphql-mutation" %}}

-You have fetched a whole lot of data using GraphQL in React by now.
-That's the larger part of using GraphQL.
+You fetched a lot of data using GraphQL in React, the larger part of using GraphQL.
 However, there are always two sides to such an interface: read and write.
 That's were GraphQL mutations complement the interface.
-In a previous section, you have already learned about GraphQL mutations by using GraphiQL without React.
-In this section, you are going to implement such a mutation in your React GraphQL application.
+Previously, you learned about GraphQL mutations using GraphiQL without React.
+In this section, you will implement such a mutation in your React GraphQL application.

 You have executed GitHub's `addStar` mutation before in GraphiQL.
-Let's implement together this mutation in React.
-Before implementing the mutation, you should query additional information about the repository which is partially required to star the repository in a mutation.
+Now, let's implement this mutation in React.
+Before implementing the mutation, you should query additional information about the repository, which is partially required to star the repository in a mutation.

 {{< highlight javascript "hl_lines=11 14" >}}
 const GET_ISSUES_OF_REPOSITORY = `